Ending Female Genital Cutting

 Through this process, many communities decide to end FGC together, some without having directly participated in our classes.

 Although contributing to the abandonment of FGC was not one of our original goals, it has become a rallying point for social change.
-So far over 8,000 communities from Djibouti, Guinea, Guinea-Bissau, Mali, Mauritania, Senegal, Somalia, and The Gambia have publicly declared their decision to abandon both FGC and child/forced marriage.
+So far over 9,500 communities from Djibouti, Guinea, Guinea-Bissau, Mali, Mauritania, Senegal, Somalia, and The Gambia have publicly declared their decision to abandon both FGC and child marriage.
+In 2021 alone, 590 communities in Senegal, Guinea-Bissau and Mali held 7 Public Declarations.

 As Tostan has always explained and as our external evaluations have shown, abandonment following our program and a public declaration for abandonment is not 100 percent.
 However, public declarations are critical in the process for total abandonment and necessary for building critical mass, eventually leading FGC to becoming a thing of the past.

-Our CEP has been recognized as the prefered approach for promoting the abandonment of FGC by both the Government of Senegal and the Government of The Gambia.
+Our CEP has been recognized as the preferred approach for promoting the abandonment of FGC by both the Government of Senegal and the Government of The Gambia.